Different types of target profiles in Azure Quantum

 qsharp.init(target_profile=qsharp.TargetProfile.Base)

-Currently, these QIR Base targets are available for Azure Quantum:
+Currently, the following QIR Base targets are available in Azure Quantum:

 Provider: IonQ